melezhik/Sparrow6/documentation/plugins.md

 Note that plugin upload operation is only available for local repositories.
 One can't upload plugins to remotely.

+## Install plugins as native os packages

+Sparrow6 plugins could be installed as native os packages (deb/rpm/apk etc).

+Package maintainers should setup respected packages to install plugin files into `/var/sparrow6/plugins` directory.
+For example for respected hello-world plugin this should be `/var/sparrow6/plugins/hello-world` directory containing all plugin files

 ## Troubleshooting plugin upload

 Adding `--debug` flag will print more low level information to console when uploading plugin